jakob-bagterp/colorist-for-python/docs/user-guide/standard-colors/text-foreground.md

 % <span class="fg-yellow">This is YELLOW!</span>
 % <span class="fg-red">This is RED!</span></code></pre>

+Refer to the documetation for a [complete list of full line functions](../../reference/text-colors/full-line.md) for more color options.

 ## Print Mixed Colors in Text
 How to customize colors inside a paragraph and print it in the terminal: